 Immerse your students in Robinson’s contribution to equal rights with these lesson plans from LearningToGive.org and with primary resource documents from The National Archives.
 Also be sure to visit the Official Jackie Robinson site.

-This powerful “Juneteenth” play is based on actual slave narratives.
-It’s historically-accurate, kid-friendly, and comes embedded with comprehension questions and historic photos.
+Do your students know what it really felt like to be a slave at the end of the Civil War, to know freedom for the very first time?
+This powerful play based on actual slave narratives is historically-accurate, kid-friendly, and comes embedded with comprehension questions and historic photos.
 Freedom for the First Time is the narrative of ten-year old Tyree, a slave during the time of the Civil War.
 Like many slaves, Tyree believes whatever her masters say.
 But when Tyree’s brother, Sweet Walter, arrives with a band of Union soldiers to tell her the war is over, she and her family experience their day of Jubilee, the day they know freedom for the first time.
-Includes parts for 8 to 11 students plus extras, depending upon your casting needs.
+This six page, twenty minute history play is well-suited to reader’s theater–or try collaborating with your music teacher and stage a spirited full production.
+Includes parts for from six to ten students plus extras, depending upon your casting needs.
 Use it with students in grades 3 through 8 to improve fluency, build comprehension, and inspire interest in US History.
-Click on here for an audio preview of 5th graders performing this play.
-Click here to download a free PDF preview.
+Audio preview!
+Click on our Podcasts tab to hear 5th graders performing this play.

-Now available in my Etsy store.
 American author Richard Wright wrote numerous books of significance during the middle of the 20th-century including Native Son and the autobiographical Black Boy.
 This play is based on an incident from Wright’s youth in which he was denied access to the public library due to his race.
 The story was popularized in William Miller’s inspiring picture book, “Richard Wright and the Library Card” (Lee & Low, 1997).
-The play was originally commissioned for and published in the September 2001 issue of Scholastic’s Storyworks magazine.
+The play was originally adapted for and published in the September 2001 issue of Scholastic’s Storyworks magazine.
 Young Richard teaches himself how to read, moves to the city, and gets a job.
 When he’s turned away at the library, he seeks help from his employer.
 His boss takes the risk, allowing Richard to check out books in his name.
 The suitability of its themes for children including racism, trust-worthiness, and grace is obvious.
 Sure to inspire a love of reading at a time when so many kids take their reading for granted.
-Click here for a free preview or purchase it on Etsy.
+Click here to preview or purchase at TeachersPayTeachers.

 Ruby Bridges was headline news in 1960 as she naively trudged into the all-white William Frantz School.
 Her compelling story, that of a first grader integrating New Orleans Public Schools is indelible.
 Famed American author John Steinbeck wrote about it.
 Norman Rockwell painted it.
 And Ruby herself, nearly forty years later, revisited it in her stunning book, Through My Eyes.
 By pairing Ruby’s book with this lovely reader’s theater script, you’ll inspire learning that’ll stay with your students for years to come.
-There are parts for from 12 to 24 actors.
-It’s suitable for reader’s theater or full stage production.
+There are parts for from 12 to 24 actors and suitable for reader’s theater or full stage production.
 Use it with students as young as 3rd grade and up to seventh to build fluency, satisfy the CCSs, and recognize Black History Month.
 It includes two comprehension activities specifically designed to help students with standardized testing, answer keys, extension ideas, and teacher notes.
 You can also use it in conjunction with the Disney film, The Ruby Bridges Story.
-Click here to purchase A Simple Act of Courage from my Etsy storefront.